-The Seattle Design Commission (SDC) voted 9 to 0 to approve the design and high level of transparency for the community.
+The Seattle Design Commission (SDC) voted 9 to 0 to approve the design development of the North Precinct Station.
+The commission indicated the team has continued to make advances in the building and site design since their August 2015 presentation.
+The commission noted the facility provides a civic presence and high level of transparency for the community.
 The SDC approval includes a condition for administrative review of the proposed planting palette.